uchicago-cs/chiwebsite/chitcp/implementing.rst

 -  You do not need to support simultaneous opens (i.e., the transition from ``SYN_SENT`` to ``SYN_RCVD``).

-Whenever something is unclear in RFC 793, please make sure you also take a look at `[RFC1122 § 4.2] <https://tools.ietf.org/html/rfc1122#page-82>`__, which clarifies a number of aspects of RFC 793, and even provides a few corrections.

 Implementing the ``tcp.c`` file